pforret/leqm-nrt/docs/index.md

 ## [goqm](goqm/index.md) - golang version of leqm-nrt

-Converted to golang by Peter Forret & Codex CLI
+* Original code by Luca Trisciani - 2011-2013, 2017-2020

-Original code by Luca Trisciani - 2011-2013, 2017-2020
+* Forked by Peter Forret - 2024-2025
-Forked by Peter Forret - 2024-2025
+* Converted to golang by Peter Forret & Codex CLI